3 Easy Tweaks to Boost Your Inbox Placement

 Let’s get into some easy tweaks you can make today to ensure you’re doing the best you can to land in the inbox.

-Ask any email marketer, and they’ll tell you: to boost deliverability, the number one thing you need to check is your email list.
+Ask any email marketer, and they’ll tell you: to boost deliverability, the number one thing you need is to use an email deliverability checker.

 So, if you get an unusual number of bounces (more than 2% per email) or your open rates have dropped, take a look at your database first.
-The pandemic has caused data to degrade even faster, so weed out invalid contacts before sending another email.
+The pandemic has caused data to degrade even faster, so use email list cleaning to weed out invalid contacts before sending another email.